 - During February, it is common for locals to take ski vacations.
 Most likely, the snow conditions and weather will be amazing during this time.
 If you go during this time, expect more crowds and higher hotel prices.

-- The least amount of people will be at the beginning of the season in October/November and at the end of the season in April.
+- The least amount of people will be at the beginning of the season in October/November and at the end of the season between late March and April.
 However, the snow conditions may not be ideal.
+Be prepared for some slushy conditions in the lower slopes.
 There may also be a limited number of lifts open or days the mountain cable cars operate.

 1 Street, Francesca.
 European ski resorts close because there’s no snow.
 CNN.
 Accessed on 19 January 2023. https://edition.cnn.com/travel/article/no-snow-european-ski-resorts-climate/index.html.

 - Think Skiing In Switzerland Is Too Expensive?
 Here’s How to Enjoy It for Less

 - Top 15 Highest Ski Resorts in Switzerland